 American bulldogs are proud, muscular, and poised to run.
 Their hindquarters are narrow and lifted with sculpted haunches.
 They have a high, thin tail like a rudder and a long back.
 Standing about 2 feet at the shoulder, their broad, square head is positioned on a solid neck.
 With a quick glance, it's almost as though most of their 60–100 pounds is in the front of the body, but that's just because their burly chest ripples with strength and their forelegs are set wide apart.

 Include your American bulldog in any exercise you do.
-This helps them see you as the leader, and they'll jump for joy—literally!—at the chance to join you and other family members for a run, hike, walk through the woods, bike ride, campout, backyard tumble fest, you name it.
+This helps them see you as the leader, and they'll jump for joy—literally!—at the chance to join you and other family members for a run, hike, walk through the neighborhood, bike ride, campout, backyard tumble fest, you name it.

-They only need baths when they're dirty, and that's a good time to trim their nails and check their ears, too.
+They only need baths when they're dirty, and that's a good time to trim their nails and check and clean their ears, too.
 Regular home dental care is important, not only for healthy teeth and fresh breath but also because they have a tendency to slobber a lot, especially after eating and drinking.
-Their facial folds need cleaning throughout the day.
+Their cute facial folds need cleaning throughout the day.

 Most types of bulldogs, including the American, are a bit gassy.
 A veterinarian can explain how their particular anatomy affects digestion and what diets minimize flatulence.